chharvey/counterpoint/docs/spec/notation.md

 An algorithm step that reads «*Return:* ‹v›.» (where ‹v› is a metavariable representing a completion value) is shorthand for «*Return:* [type= normal, value= ‹v›].», meaning the algorithm outputs a normal completion structure with a \`value\` of ‹v›.

-However, an algorithm step that reads «*Return:* [type= ‹type›, value= ‹v›].» is to be interpreted as-is, as returning the completion record itself, not “wrapped” in a normal completion.
+However, an algorithm step that reads «*Return:* [type= ‹type›, value= ‹v›].» is to be interpreted as-is, as returning the completion structure itself, not “wrapped” in a normal completion.
+Similarly, an algorithm step that reads «*Return:* ‹CS›.», where ‹CS› represents an actual CompletionStructure object (such as the result of an algorithm call), is also to be interpreted as-is, as returning the completion structure itself.

 An algorithm step that reads «*Return*.» is shorthand for «*Return:* [type= normal].», that is, it outputs a normal completion structure without a \`value\` (thus the output type is Void).